literallybenjam/rainbow-colour/README.md

 ###  Rainbow.parseTimes(element)  ###

 `Rainbow.parseTimes(element)` parses the given `element` by finding every `<time datetime>` descendant and assigning a colour based on its date.
+It will also parse elements for which the `data-rainbow-datetime` attribute is set; this has preference when set on a `<time>` element.
 This is based on a complicated process that depends on the format of the date provided; for example, YYYY-MM assigns colours based on the month, but YYYY-MM-DD assigns colours based on the day.
 `Rainbow.parseTimes()` does not assign a colour to `datetime` strings that consist of durations or which are solely time-zone offsets.